Egyptian mythology: Origins

 The development of Egyptian myth is difficult to trace.
-Egyptologists must make educated guesses about its earliest phases, based on written sources that appeared much later.
+Egyptologists must make inferences about its earliest phases, based on written sources that appeared much later.
 One obvious influence on myth is the Egyptians' natural surroundings.
 Each day the sun rose and set, bringing light to the land and regulating human activity; each year the Nile flooded, renewing the fertility of the soil and allowing the highly productive farming that sustained Egyptian civilization.
 Thus the Egyptians saw water and the sun as symbols of life and thought of time as a series of natural cycles.
 This orderly pattern was at constant risk of disruption: unusually low floods resulted in famine, and high floods destroyed crops and buildings.
 The hospitable Nile valley was surrounded by harsh desert, populated by peoples the Egyptians regarded as uncivilized enemies of order.
 For these reasons, the Egyptians saw their land as an isolated place of stability, or maat, surrounded and endangered by chaos.
 These themes—order, chaos, and renewal—appear repeatedly in Egyptian religious thought.

 Another possible source for mythology is ritual.
 Many rituals make reference to myths and are sometimes based directly on them.
 But it is difficult to determine whether a culture's myths developed before rituals or vice versa.
 Questions about this relationship between myth and ritual have spawned much discussion among Egyptologists and scholars of comparative religion in general.
 In ancient Egypt, the earliest evidence of religious practices predates written myths.
 Rituals early in Egyptian history included only a few motifs from myth.
 For these reasons, some scholars have argued that, in Egypt, rituals emerged before myths.
 But because the early evidence is so sparse, the question may never be resolved for certain.